 If you have an elderly loved one who suffers from a degenerative neurological condition like Alzheimer’s disease or any other condition that causes memory issues, confusion, mood swings, or unpredictable behaviors, he or she could also be at higher risk of suffering sexual abuse.
 The same applies to elders with hearing and vision loss.
 Predatory sexual abusers may consider these individuals easy targets because they may not remember episodes of abuse or be able to identify their attackers.

 In an elder sexual abuse case, liability generally falls directly to the abuser.
 However, it is possible for another entity to absorb liability as well.
 Because primary caregivers are the most common abusers, a nursing home or assisted living facility that failed to conduct proper background check procedures on employees could face liability if they employ an individual with a history of sex crimes or registered sex offender status.

 In rare cases, multiple parties bear liability for elder sexual abuse, such as in cases involving groups of abusers harming the same victim, cover-ups, and negligent hiring and employee disciplinary practices.
-An elder abuse attorney can help a client determine the potentially liable parties in an elder sexual abuse case, and such a situation will likely lead to criminal charges as well.
+An Arizona elder abuse attorney can help a client determine the potentially liable parties in an elder sexual abuse case, and such a situation will likely lead to criminal charges as well.

 Most states prosecute sexual abuse cases very aggressively, and elders have special status as a protected group under most state’s laws.
 Sexual abuse against elders is a heinous offense against some of the most vulnerable members of society.
 If you notice any warning signs of elder sexual abuse, investigate them, and remove your loved one from the dangerous environment as soon as possible and notify the authorities.
 Next, contact a attorney to help you determine you and your loved one’s options for legal recovery.